SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Method

 \subsection{Superquadric Similarity Matching}

-Superquadrics can represent a complete object shape using only six parameters $\{a_x, a_y, a_z, \epsilon_1, \epsilon_2, \bm{g}\}$, providing an alternative grasping paradigm.
-However, in the single-view setting, point clouds are often unclosed, making it difficult to accurately estimate superquadric coefficients.
+Superquadrics provide an overall parametric representation of an object using only five shape parameters, $\{a_x, a_y, a_z, \epsilon_1, \epsilon_2\}$, and a 6-DoF pose, $\bm{T}_{sq}$, thereby enabling an alternative grasping paradigm.
+However, in the single-view setting, point clouds are often incomplete, making it difficult to accurately estimate superquadric coefficients.
 This leads to biases in both shape and scale, resulting in unstable grasp candidate quality and insufficient coverage.
 To address this issue, we propose a superquadric-based similarity matching method, as illustrated in Fig.\ref{overview}.

-\paragraph{Primitive database} We first build a database consisting of primitive objects (e.g., cuboids, cylinders, frustums), as shown in Fig.\ref{fig:dataset}.
-To better fit object scales, we apply proportional scaling to all primitives.
-For each object, we precompute a set of stable pre-grasp poses $G_1^n=\{g_1,g_2,\ldots\}$ and fix the gripper width $w$, defined as the distance from the inner finger surfaces to the object contact surfaces (set to $0.0125\,\mathrm{m}$ in our experiments).
-The database contains $1.5\mathrm{k}$ objects in total.
+\paragraph{Primitive database} We first build a database of 1.2k standard geometric primitives (e.g., cuboids, cylinders, frustums, and elliptical cylinders), as shown in Fig.~\ref{fig:dataset}.
+To better cover object scales, we apply proportional scaling to all primitives.
+For each object, we precompute a set of pre-grasp poses $G_1^n=\{g_1,g_2, \ldots\}$ using family-specific geometric templates that cover the main feasible grasping directions and positions.
+For each configuration, the corresponding gripper width $w$ is obtained by closing the gripper from an initially open state until the minimum distance between either inner finger surface and the object surface reaches a fixed threshold $\delta=0.0125\,\mathrm{m}$.
+Depending on the primitive geometry and scale, each object contributes 20 to 400 pre-grasp poses, with an average of about 200.
+We further precompute the superquadric coefficients of all database objects using the EMS (Expectation-Maximization Search) fitting method~\cite{ems} and store them offline for subsequent retrieval.

-\paragraph{Fast matching} To accelerate retrieval, we precompute superquadric coefficients using the EMS (Expectation-Maximization Search) fitting method\cite{ems} for all database objects and store them in a hash table.
-Given a target object, we likewise use EMS to fit its superquadric and obtain the scale parameters $(a_x,a_y,a_z)$ and shape parameters $(\epsilon_1,\epsilon_2)$.
-To separately quantify overall size and aspect ratio, we calculated the geometric mean of the following proportional parameters as follows:
+\paragraph{Fast matching} Given a target object, we likewise use EMS to fit its superquadric and obtain the scale parameters $(a_x,a_y,a_z)$ and shape parameters $(\epsilon_1,\epsilon_2)$.
+To separately quantify overall size and aspect ratio, we calculate the geometric mean of the scale parameters as follows:

 and define the normalized scale ratio as:

 The parameterization of superquadrics is non-unique.
 A surface of a given shape may admit multiple equivalent parameterizations.
 In our case, this non-uniqueness is detected when $\epsilon_2$ is close to $0$ or $2$ and $a_x$ and $a_y$ are nearly equal.
 When this condition is satisfied, we generate the corresponding equivalent parametric representation and incorporate both representations into the matching process.